gbv/coli-conc.gbv.de/en/coli-ana.md

 ## Example

-Given a synthesized DDC number, it can be hard to find out how the number was built.
+For a given a synthesized DDC number, it can be hard to find out how the number was built.
 For instance, the DDC number **700.90440747471** contains the following DDC classes:

 * [700](https://coli-conc.gbv.de/cocoda/app/?fromScheme=http%3A%2F%2Fdewey.info%2Fscheme%2Fedition%2Fe23%2F&from=http%3A%2F%2Fdewey.info%2Fclass%2F700%2Fe23%2F) {{ { en: "The arts", de: "Künste" } | localize }}
 * [T1--09044](https://coli-conc.gbv.de/cocoda/app/?fromScheme=http%3A%2F%2Fdewey.info%2Fscheme%2Fedition%2Fe23%2F&from=http%3A%2F%2Fdewey.info%2Fclass%2F1--09044%2Fe23%2F) {{ { en: "1940-1949", de: "*1940-1949" } | localize }}
 * [T1--074](https://coli-conc.gbv.de/cocoda/app/?fromScheme=http%3A%2F%2Fdewey.info%2Fscheme%2Fedition%2Fe23%2F&from=http%3A%2F%2Fdewey.info%2Fclass%2F1--074%2Fe23%2F) {{ { en: "Museums, collections, exhibits", de: "Museen, Sammlungen, Ausstellungen" } | localize }}
 * [T2--7471](https://coli-conc.gbv.de/cocoda/app/?fromScheme=http%3A%2F%2Fdewey.info%2Fscheme%2Fedition%2Fe23%2F&from=http%3A%2F%2Fdewey.info%2Fclass%2F2--7471%2Fe23%2F) New York

-With coli-ana it is possible [to analyze the DDC number](https://coli-conc.gbv.de/coli-ana/app/?notation=700.90440747471) and determine every single DDC class that was used for building the number.
-The result can also [be queried via an API](https://coli-conc.gbv.de/coli-ana/app/analyze?notation=700.90440747471) in [JSKOS data format](https://gbv.github.io/jskos/) and other formats.
+ coli-ana  enables  [to analyze the DDC number](https://coli-conc.gbv.de/coli-ana/app/?notation=700.90440747471) and determine every single DDC class/concept that was used for building the number.
+The result can also [be queried via an API](https://coli-conc.gbv.de/coli-ana/app/analyze?notation=700.90440747471) in [JSKOS data format](https://gbv.github.io/jskos/) and in various other formats.

 {% endsection %}